Kim Philby: Communism and recruitment

 Lizzy came home one evening and told me that she had arranged for me to meet a "man of decisive importance".
 I questioned her about it but she would give me no details.
 The rendezvous took place in Regents Park.
 The man described himself as Otto.
 I discovered much later from a photograph in MI5 files that the name he went by was Arnold Deutsch.
 I think that he was of Czech origin; about 5 ft 7in, stout, with blue eyes and light curly hair.
 Though a convinced Communist, he had a strong humanistic streak.
 He hated London, adored Paris, and spoke of it with deeply loving affection.
 He was a man of considerable cultural background."

-Philby recommended to Deutsch several of his Cambridge contemporaries, including Donald Maclean, who at the time was working in the Foreign Office, as well as Guy Burgess, despite his personal reservations about Burgess's erratic personality.
+Philby recommended to Deutsch several of his Cambridge contemporaries, including Donald Maclean, who at the time was working in the Foreign Office, as well as Guy Burgess, despite his personal reservations about Burgess' erratic personality.